SSWConsulting/SSW.Rules.Content/rules/create-PBIs-under-2-days/rule.md

 Let's take a look at some examples:

-Say you are doing the Sprint planning and you see a PBI that says “Sync data with Xero” but not much else.
+Say you are doing the Sprint Planning and you see a PBI that says “Sync data with Xero” but not much else.
 It's been estimated as an 8 day task, which will almost certainly take multiple sprints.
 Here are some ways to approach it:

 #### Example 1 - Sync Data with Xero - UI First